Safety: Current Actions and FAQs

 Increasing the use of security cameras and license plate readers on campus, and in partnership with the City of Chicago and CPD, in nearby neighborhoods.
 The University recently informed the city of our intention to donate funds that will allow the city to deploy additional cameras and license plate readers in the extended patrol area.

-Expanding our Lyft Ride Smart program for students to seven nights a week with extended hours through the end of the 2021-22 academic year.
+Expanding our Lyft Ride Smart program for students to seven nights a week with extended hours throughout summer 2022.

 Improving service hours for the UGo NightRide shuttle service as well as improved wait times on the UGo South Route.
 For more details, visit the transportation service enhancements webpage.